cc-archive/cchost/cchost_lib/TAGS-README.txt

         The pairing count is kept in the tag pair table.

-        The pairing counts are not currently used in the ccHost main code branch but is exposed via the query engine (more below).
+        The pairing counts are not currently used in the ccHost interface but is exposed via the Query API as discussed below.

     Resetting the counts and pairing (admin/tag/reset)